 Slow-release toxin

 On top of this, some xylitol-containing products act as a slow-release toxin.
-Chewing gum containing xylitol is an example.
-Sitting in the gastrointestinal tract, the gum slowly releases xylitol, which continually drives the dog’s blood sugar down.
+Sugarless gum containing xylitol is an example.
+Sitting in the gastrointestinal tract, the gum slowly releases birch sugar, which continually drives the dog’s blood sugar down.

 Signs of xylitol poisoning in dogs